 On your desktop, Thinkorswim is an advanced platform with all the bells and whistles a serious trader could desire.
 The charts are highly customizable with ample types available.
 Traders can choose time charts, tick charts, range charts or even seasonal charts with an assortment of tools to draw on them.

 In fact, when it comes to charting, Thinkorswim's good reputation precedes them.
 So much so that many traders will open an account with TD Ameritrade with minimal funding just so that they can use Thinkorswim for planning their trades and charting while actually trading with another broker.
-News W/E 8/16.
+The ThinkorSwim review articles speak for themselves.

 Do you like to write your own script?
 We’re not talking about a movie script here.
 I am referring to the Thinkorswim coding language called "thinkScript" that helps traders create their individual indicators.
 It already has 300 built-in studies and strategies; which users can add to their favorite plays.